dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

     - /js/posts/course-catalog/scatterplot.js
 ---

-From Plato to Pluto, hundreds of subjects taught at UCLA cover much of the knowledge scholars accumulated over time, but if we were to plot every department on a chart, what relations and clusters would we find?
+From Plato to Pluto, the hundreds of subjects taught at UCLA cover much of the knowledge scholars accumulated over time, but if we were to plot every department on a chart, what relations or clusters would we find?

-The geography of UCLA offers a guide.
-By putting a divider line at near Powell Library, we might get two large buckets  – the north and south campus departments.
-But what if we want to know whether *geography* is more similar to *geology* or *anthropology*?
-Or subjects that are most like and unlike *electrical engineering*?
+Using the geography of UCLA as a guide. we might put a divider line near Powell Library and get two buckets – the north and south campus departments.
+But what if we want to know whether *art history* is closer to *history* or *classics*?
+Or subjects that are most like and unlike *economics*?

-The **course catalog** is a better source of data for answering these questions.
-After scrapping the class descriptions of every department from UCLA's course catalog, we applied a variant of the *Word2vec* algorithm, which is able to capture the semantic meaning of words, to assign 200 values to the course catalog of each department.
-Using these numbers, we then quantified the relationships between departments.
+The [**course catalog**](...) is a better source of data for answering these questions.
+Using course descriptions, we applied a variant of the *Word2vec* algorithm, which is able to capture the semantic meaning of words, and assigned 200 values to each department.
+Using these numbers, we then quantified how departments are related.

 ## Plotting UCLA departments

+Visualizing 200 dimensions is not possible but simplifying them down to a 2D chart allows us to see distinct clusters.
+I've labeled a few departments to make obvious a few clusters the model was able to capture, but feel free to hover over each point.

 <div id='scatterplot-wrapper'>
     <div class='ui grid centered'>